streamlinesocial/cookbook-capistrano/README.md

 capistrano Cookbook
 ===================

-Creates the required infrastructure to enalbe capistrano deployments.
+Creates the required space in a server to enalbe capistrano deployments.
 Things like creating a deploy user and ensuring proper group additions etc are made.

+The goals of this are similar to an 'app' cookbook, but rather than focusing on fully installing and deploying the app, we just setup an area to deploy to.

 Usage
 =====

 Add the use of the recipes to the node or include them via another cookbook.
-The recipes all draw their configs from a node['capistrano'] and node['apps'] attribs from the node / env.
+The recipes all draw their configs from a node['capistrano'] and node['apps'] attributes.

 Node Attributes
 ===============

-Example: (node attributes)
+Example: (node attributes in node, role or env json)

 ```
 "apps": {